shps951023/Trace-Dapper.NET-Source-Code/README.md

 When converting to Emit, the following logic is required:

 1. Consider the label dynamic positioning problem
-2. The label must be established first to let Brtrue\_S know which label position to set when the conditions are met `(Note:at this time the label position has not been determined yet)`
+2. The label must be established first to let Brtrue\_S know which label position to set when the conditions are true `(Note:at this time the label position has not been determined yet)`
 3. Continue to build IL from top to bottom in order
 4. Wait until `match condition` you want to run the block `previous line` , use it `MarkLabel to position Label` .